|Year 1||HHUM105 (3 credits)||HHUM106 (3 credits)|

 In the second year, students learn the global application and current relevance of the humanities, and are able to practice the humanities through completion of a keystone project.
 In addition to a seminar in the fall, students will participate in workshops to gain feedback on their keystone project along with their peers.

 The Humanities offer a series of dynamic approaches to real-world issues.
 In this course we examine what the humanities have to say about contemporary issues such as globalization, human rights, newer forms of engagement such as social media and video games, and the effects of technology on individuals and society.
 This course illustrates the relevance of the humanities to the contemporary world by examining ethical, social, and moral problems that challenge us today and by asking how the humanities can help us to understand and address these challenges.
+Below are the sections of 205 available for the Spring 2018 semester:

 This one-credit seminar is designed to support your work as you complete the Keystone Project on which you have been working for the previous three semesters.